 (2) An alternative method of printing a WordPerfect file is to save the file in WordPerfect (to a different filename) as a postscript file.
 Then rename the output file with a .ps extension.
 Finally send that file to the printer using the Okular program

 WordPerfect 8.1 for Linux cannot directly import document files in recent MS Word .doc or .docx formats.

-Such files can be imported by LibreOffice, which can then save a .docx file as a .doc file.
-And .doc files can be imported by WordPerfect 12 for Windows, which can be used in Linux via the Crossover or Wine compatability layer, and can save the file in .wpd format, so that it can be opened by WordPerfect 8.1 for Linux.
+Such files can be imported via LibreOffice and WordPerfect 12 for Windows.
+LibreOffice can save a .docx file as a .doc file.
+And .doc files can be imported via WordPerfect 12 for Windows, which can be used in Linux under the Crossover or Wine compatability layer, and can save the file in .wpd format, so that it can be opened by WordPerfect 8.1 for Linux.

 If you want to use your own colour settings in WordPerfect for Linux on a recent KDE distro, you may need to alter the KDE system settings by disabling the option: "Apply colors to non-KDE4 Applications".